 Using the numerical integrals as a function of $\kappa$ or the small-$\kappa$ approximations, we obtain the Q-ball charge and energy via Eq.~\eqref{eq:QandE}.
 The numerical results are illustrated in Fig.~\ref{fig:Qplots} for some example parameters.
 For small $\kappa$ and $\omega_0\neq 0$,\footnote{For $\omega_0=0$, the small-$\kappa$ approximation is quite different and to leading order in large $Q$ reads $E(Q) \simeq \frac52 \left(\frac{\pi}{3}\right)^{1/5}\left(N+\frac12\right)^{3/5}m_\phi^{3/5} \phi_0^{2/5} Q^{4/5}$.} we find an expression for $E(Q)$ that is valid for large $Q$:

 and shows that excited states simply have a $2N+1$ times larger surface energy than the ground state.
-Since the energy increases with $N$ for fixed $Q$, we are correct in denoting these states as excited states, and assume they decay into smaller Q-balls eventually.
-A study of these decay is postponed for future work.
-From the above expression it is clear that for sufficiently large $N$ the soliton will satisfy $E > m_\phi Q$, which then allows the Q-ball decay into $Q$ individual $\phi$ scalars.
-This instability occurs at large $\kappa$, with a threshold that increases with $N$ (see the dashed lines in Fig.~\ref{fig:Qplots}).
-The, arguably more interesting, Q-balls with $E < m_\phi Q$ are then well described by our small-$\kappa$ expansion, at least for small $N$.
-By again using Eq.~\eqref{eq:EvsQ} as an approximation, we can also estimate the number of excited states for a fixed $Q$ as
+Since the energy increases with $N$ for fixed $Q$, we are correct in denoting these states as excited states, and assume they eventually decay into smaller Q-balls, as discussed below.\footnote{The charge-swapped Q-ball states explored in Refs.~\cite{Copeland:2014qra,Xie:2021glp} may be quasi-stable.}

-While there are infinitely many excited states for a fixed $\kappa$, the physically more relevant restriction to fixed $Q$ only allows for a finite number of excitations.

 In addition to energy, other components of the Q-ball energy--momentum tensor can also be approximated in the thin-wall limit.
 The scaling of several quantities with $N$ for a fixed $\kappa$ has been obtained in Ref.~\cite{Mai:2012cx}.